 Studies with three, four, and five authors

-When citing studies with three to five authors for the first time, the surnames of all authors should be written.
+When citing studies with three to five authors for the first time, all authors’ surnames should be included.
 For example, in-text first impressions in Turkish articles (Borgström, Nerfeldt, & Friberg, 2019) or Borgström, Nerfeldt, & Friberg, (2019); In English articles (Borgström, Nerfeldt, & Friberg, 2019) or Borgström, Nerfeldt, & Friberg, (2019)

-In subsequent citations to the same source, only the surname of the first author and “et al.” or “et al.” should be written.
+In subsequent citations to the same source, only the first author’s surname followed by “et al.” should be used.
 For example (Yılmaz et al., 2019).

 Studies with six or more authors

-In citations to studies with six or more authors, the surname of the first author should be written in the first place in the text and in subsequent citations, and “et al.” expression should be used.
-For example (Waterman et al., 1993).
+In citations studies with six or more authors, only the surname of the first author should be included in both the first and subsequent citations, followed by “et al.” For example (Waterman et al., 1993).

 More than one work by the same author with the same date

-If more than one work of the author(s) published in the same year is cited, symbols such as (a, b, c) should be written at the end of the publication year to ensure that the sources are separated from each other.
+If more than one work by the author(s) published in the same year is cited, symbols such as (a, b, c) should be added the publication year to differentiate the references.
 For example (Özkan, 2015a) or (Özkan, 2015b).

 For example; (American Academy of Pediatrics [AAP], 2019) / (AAP, 2019)

-12. References should be placed at the end of the article in 11 font size, in alphabetical order, taking into account the surnames of the authors.
-Paragraph spacing between each source should be before and after (6 pt).
-If more than one work of the author/s in the same year has been used, these studies should be listed at the end of the year of publication by giving symbols such as (a, b, c).
+References should be placed at the end of the article in 11-font, in alphabetical order, taking into account the surnames of the authors.
+Paragraph spacing before and after each source should be (6 pt).
+If more than one work of the author/s in the same year has been used, these studies should be distinguished by adding letters such as (a, b, c) after the publication year.
 The bibliography should be arranged as shown below.

 Article in a Printed Journal